muratk5n/thirdwave/en/README.md

-In this paper, I propose a method of terraforming Venus that similarly sidesteps most of the problems posed by the hostile conditions on the surface by expanding the cloud city concept to “cloud continents,”..
+In this paper, I propose a method of terraforming Venus that similarly sidesteps most of the problems posed by the hostile conditions on the surface by expanding the cloud city concept to 'cloud continents,'..
 Nearly all of the requisite materials for the project would be produced locally on Venus, while water could be delivered from Mars via space elevator"